Nusrat-mim/Kidcare/README.md

-KidCare is a simple website to find daycares in a specific areas
+Kid Care is a simple website to find daycares in a specific area